cojoco/ToyDialogSystem/README.md

 ## Runtime Instructions

+You can use the pretrained model in Github, which will likely say some variation on "wire willing there able implies implies formally genesis genesis genesis formally formally agricultural agricultural with" because it doesn't seem to be training right.

-To train the model, `python train.py`.
-This will generate two files, `model.pickle` and `CONTEXT.pickle`.
+To train another model, type `python train.py`.
+This will generate two files, `model.pickle` and `TEXT.pickle`.
 Both of these files are necessary for `talk.py` to function.

-To talk with the model, `python talk.py`.
+To talk with the model, type `python talk.py`.

 ## Other Information